Streetcars in Washington, D.C.: Georgetown-Cabin John

-The right-of-way of the Glen Echo line is mostly extant from the Georgetown Car Barn all the way to the Dalecarlia Reservoir filtration plant in DC and from the District line to Cabin John in Maryland.
-The DC section includes an abutment near an entrance to Georgetown University, a trestle over Foundry Branch in Glover Archbold Park, the median of Sherier Place NW from Cathedral Avenue NW to Manning Place NW and a strip of land along most of the right-or-way.
+Much of the Cabin John trolley right-of-way still exists, including the parts from the Georgetown Car Barn to the Dalecarlia Reservoir filtration plant in D.C. and from the District line to Cabin John in Maryland.
+The D.C. section includes an abutment near an entrance to Georgetown University, a trestle over Foundry Branch in Glover Archbold Park, the median of Sherier Place NW from Cathedral Avenue NW to Manning Place NW, and a strip of land along most of the right-of-way.